MobSlicer152/purpl-engine_old3/README.md

 # Currently there's no special flag for graphics because only OpenGL is planned for (Vulkan is a pain)
 cmake -S. -Bbuild
-cmake --build build # If you used the Makefile or Ninja generator, add on "-j`nproc`" build/purpl-demo
+cmake --build build # If you used the Makefile or Ninja generator, add on "-j`nproc`" to make things go faster (POSIX shell w/ coreutils or similar only) build/purpl-demo
 ```